Subbu-Lakshmi-Sruthi/algo/README.md

 > **Note:** Some are practical and some are purely creative but not ideal for real world scenarios.

 # Index
-1. [Sleeping sort](https://github.com/Subbu-Lakshmi-Sruthi/algo/sorting/sleep-sort.cpp) - A sorting algorithm that utilizes multithreading.
-By creating a thread for each element to be sorted, and make the thread "sleeps" for a duration proportional to the value of the element it represents.
+1. [Sleep sort](https://github.com/Subbu-Lakshmi-Sruthi/algo/blob/main/sorting/sleep-sort.cpp) - A sorting algorithm that utilizes multithreading.
+By creating a thread for each element to be sorted, and make the thread sleep for a duration proportional to the value of the element it represents.